MartinMaka/martinmaka.github.io/_posts/2020-02-15-Factors-that-influence-hotel-price-in-Singapore.md

 The first chart above hints at the following conclusions:

-1. Our target variable, SalePrice is not normally distributed, therefore we will carry out a log transformation.
+1. Our target variable is not normally distributed, therefore we will carry out a log transformation.
 2. Our target variable is right-skewed.
 3. There are multiple outliers in the variable.
-Ordinary least squares regression
+Ordinary least squares regression might not be the optimal tool.

 After carrying out the log transformation, we see that the distribution is more normal and there are fewer outliers.